 Libraries & Collections provides a range of books and online journals to support your studies and research.
+We have worked with your lecturers to try and ensure key readings are available online.
 All of our print books, and most journal articles can be located with Library Search:

 New to using Library Search?

 You can find online tutorials on using Library Search to find books and journals around your subject.
 Find them in the Getting started with the Library section of KLaSS:

 Museums (General) - Room 1.58

 Books on English can be found between PR1 and PR9680, with a selection of specific sections below:

 For September 2020 our Library colleagues will be supporting the Return to Campus initiative, meaning very few 1:1 slots will be available for the next month.